tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

   * `./configure` to generate `Makefile` and `metadata.json` from `metadata.in.json`
   * `make all` to build the project

-After the project have been built, you can run Nuvola Player 3 from terminal with following command and you will see a list with only one service Happy Songs, because we told Nuvola Player to load service integrations only from directory `~/projects/nuvola-player`.
+After the project have been built, you can run Nuvola Runtime from terminal with following command and you will see a list with only one service Happy Songs, because we told Nuvola to load service integrations only from directory `~/projects/nuvola-apps`.

-    $ nuvolaplayer3 -D -A ~/projects/nuvola-player
+    $ nuvola -D -A ~/projects/nuvola-apps
     ...
-    [Master:DEBUG    Nuvola] WebAppRegistry.vala:128: Found web app Happy Songs at /home/fenryxo/projects/nuvola-player/nuvola-app-happy-songs, version 1.0
+    [Master:DEBUG    Nuvola] WebAppRegistry.vala:128: Found web app Happy Songs at /home/fenryxo/projects/nuvola-aps/nuvola-app-happy-songs, version 1.0
     ...

-!!! danger "Make sure all Nuvola Player instances have been closed"
+!!! danger "Make sure all Nuvola Apps instances have been closed"
-    If you see following warning in terminal, there is a running instance of Nuvola Player that must be closed.
+    If you see following warning in terminal, there is a running instance of Nuvola Apps that must be closed.
 Otherwise, the `-A` parameter is ignored.

-        [Master:INFO     Nuvola] master.vala:135: Nuvola Player 3 instance is already running and will be activated.
+        [Master:INFO     Nuvola] master.vala:135: Nuvola App instance is already running and will be activated.
         [Master:WARNING  Nuvola] master.vala:137: Some command line parameters (-D, -v, -A, -L) are ignored because they apply only to a new instance.
-You might want to close all Nuvola Player instances and run it again with your parameters.
+You might want to close all Nuvola Apps instances and run it again with your parameters.

 ![A list with single service integration](:images/guide/app_list_one_service.png)